ZhengOwen888/Learn-CPP/00-new_beginnings/00-01-Intro_cpp_development/cpp_intro.md

 3. Link to Library files, collection of precompiled code
 4. Output a output file (exe file or some other file)

-## Step6 & 7: Testing and Debugging
+### Step6 & 7: Testing and Debugging

 Run the program and test to see if it is running as it is expected.
 If not start debugging, find the error and fix it.

+## Options

+### Build

+Compiles all modified code files and link the object files to an executable, does nothing if no changes were made to the files

+### Clean

+Removes all cache objects and executables

+### Rebuild

+Does a clean and then build

+### Compile

+Recompiles a single code file

+### Run/Start

+executes the executable from prior build